guildai/guild.ai/pages/start/guildfile.md

   attribute explicitly defines the patterns that Guild uses.
 For more information, see [Output Scalars](ref:output-scalars).

+Refer to [Guild File Reference](/reference/guildfile.md) for details about the Guild file format and available configuration options.

 ## Get Project Info

 Once you have saved `guild.yml` above, from the command prompt, list